 This is a neat way of betting on a match when this particular outcome looks a better option than betting on the result.

 That is why, with the 2024 European Championships on the horizon, we wondered how likely this market is to payout in the tournament based on past results.

 |Euro 2000||Belgium And Netherlands||31||14 (45%)||Yes (1-1 after 90 mins)|

 |Euro 2004||Portugal||31||16 (52%)||No (1-0)|

 |Euro 2008||Switzerland And Austria||31||14 (45%)||No (1-0)|

 |Euro 2020||France||51||24 (47%)||Yes (1-1 after 90 mins)|

 Both Teams Don’t Always Score

-Other than the World Cup, the European Championships are the second biggest international football tournament for betting on and the 2020 tournament, delayed last year, will get underway on Friday June the 11th 2021.
+Other than the World Cup, the European Championships are the second biggest international football tournament for betting on and the 2024 tournament will get underway on Friday June the 14th 2024.

 There will be up to four live matches per day during the group stage and in the UK, every fixture will be broadcast live on terrestrial television at betting friendly times.